 UNIVERSITY OF WASHINGTON

-Applicants must have an MD degree (or foreign equivalent) and be board certified/eligible in Clinical Cardiac Electrophysiology (or foreign equivalent).
-Successful candidates must have an academic track record with evidence of publications.
+Applicants must have an MD or DO degree (or foreign equivalent) and be board certified and eligible in Cardiology (or foreign equivalent) and Transthoracic, Transesophageal, and Stress Echocardiography (through the National Board of Echocardiography) and must be eligible for medical licensure in the state of Washington.
+Level III training in echocardiography, as defined by the ACC/AHA/ASE, is necessary.
 In order to be eligible for University sponsorship for an H-1B visa, graduates of foreign (non-US) medical schools must show successful completion of all three steps of the U.S. Medical Licensing Exam (USMLE), or equivalent as determined by the Secretary of Health and Human Services.

-Please include CV, cover letter and provide a statement of past and planned contributions to diversity, equity, and inclusion.
+Please include CV, cover letter, provide a statement of past and planned contributions to diversity, equity, and inclusion, and contact information for three professional references.

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.